What is sepsis?

 Signs and symptoms

 Sepsis can be hard to spot.
+Anyone can develop sepsis but it is more common in the young and the elderly ot those whose immunity doesn't work properly due to medicines or a chronic illness.
 It can initially look like flu or a chest infection.
 Symptoms can appear different in babies and young children from those of adults and older children.
-View first aid advice for sepsis in babies and young children.

 In adults and older children, look for:

-• Passing no urine over the past 24 hours
+• difficulty passing urine or passing no urine over the past 24 hours

 • ‘I feel sicker than I ever have before’